stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Note that again we create a contiguous memory block for the array of queue priorities mapping to a `const float*` native type.

-The builder next invokes the API to create the device:
+The builder then invokes the API to instantiate the logical device:

 ```java
 Instance instance = parent.instance();